-Today we’re looking at the first ten pages of a script titled Lucy Human, sent in to Script Notes-To-Go by screenwriter PJ Dawson (read the pages I’m commenting on pages here)
+Today we’re looking at the first ten pages of a script titled Lucy Human, sent in by screenwriter PJ Dawson (read the pages I’m commenting on here)

 The story, from what I glean from just the pages submitted, is about a young orphan girl at a stuffy boarding school who gets abducted by aliens.
 Tonally, it seems geared towards a young adult audience, and/or moviegoers who enjoy films within the Harry Potter vein.
 And in these opening script pages, the writer executes a nearly flawless setup.

 The story opens on some evil aliens, orbiting earth, plotting to take a “human specimen.”

 Then we meet young Lucy, setting some lab rats free, and getting in trouble for doing so.

 Her legal guardian, Mr. McNiece, takes her to see the school head for a talking to, and we learn her mom has died and her father has left her, and that Mr. McNiece is genuinely concerned for her.